 6. It Doesn’t Solve the Underlying Problem

-If you’re currently thinking about counting calories, something leads you to believe this would be a good choice for you and your health.
+If you’re currently counting calories, something leads you to believe this would be a good choice for you and your health.
 In our experience, someone often chooses to count calories because they want to lose or gain weight.

 After working with thousands of clients, we’ve found that there are likely one of three reasons that may cause this discomfort.
 In our coaching, we focus on addressing the cause, which then allows us to find a much more supportive solution.